jakartaee/specifications/pages/4.0/_index.md

 This release removes deprecated code and provides any additional updates necessary to align with changes in the Jakarta Servlet and/or Expression Language specifications.

 ### New features, enhancements or additions
-* Updated ErrorData to add support for the new attribute jakarta.servlet.error.query_string
+* Updated ErrorData to add support for the new attributes jakarta.servlet.error.query_string and jakarta.servlet.error.method.

 ### Removals, deprecations or backwards incompatible changes
 * All code deprecated as of Jakarta Server Pages 3.1 has been removed.
 Specifically: